Can You Do Schoolwork on a Gaming PC? 10 Non-Gaming Uses

 Is your child asking you for a gaming PC?
 Are you worried about needing a second computer for your schoolwork?
-A gaming PC is just an ordinary computer beefed up for gaming, so can you do schoolwork on it as well?
+A gaming system is just an ordinary computer beefed up, so can you do schoolwork on it as well?

 Reasons to buy a gaming PC

-The differences between a gaming PC and a regular PC are equivalent to the differences between a Ferrari and a Chevy: they will both get you where you need to go, but one will be much faster.
+The differences between a gaming PC and a regular PC are equivalent to those between a Ferrari and a Chevy: they will get you where you need to go, but one will be much faster.

 Standard PCs are designed for light use, such as internet browsing, writing documents, and streaming movies.
 You can even do some light gaming on a regular PC.
-However, standard computers struggle with tasks that require a lot of processing power.
+However, standard computers struggle with tasks requiring much processing power.

 For example, graphic design, music production, crypto mining, and serious gaming require better processors.